Raymond Moody: Near-death research

 While an undergraduate at the University of Virginia in 1965, Moody encountered psychiatrist, Dr. George Ritchie, who told Moody about an incident in which he believed he had journeyed into the afterlife while dead for nearly nine minutes at the age of 20 (which Ritchie would later recount in his book, Return From Tomorrow, published in 1978).
-Moody began documenting similar accounts by other people who had experienced clinical death and discovered that many of these experienced shared common features, such as the feeling of being out of one's body, the sensation of traveling through a tunnel, encountering dead relatives, and encountering a bright light.
-In 1975, Moody published many of these experiences in his book, Life After Life, in which he coined the term "near-death experience."
+Moody began documenting similar accounts by other people who had experienced clinical death and discovered that many of these experiences shared common features, such as the feeling of being out of one's body, the sensation of traveling through a tunnel, encountering dead relatives, and encountering a bright light.
+In 1975, Moody published many of these experiences in his book, Life After Life, in which he coined the term "near-death experience".

 In an interview with Jeffrey Mishlove, Moody shared his personal conclusions about his research into near-death experiences:

 Later research

 Inspired by the Greek psychomanteums where the ancient Greeks would go to consult the apparitions of the dead (which Moody had read about in classic Greek texts that he encountered while a student at the University of Virginia), Moody built a psychomanteum in Alabama, which he calls the Dr. John Dee Theater of the Mind.
 By staring into a mirror in a dimly lit room, Moody claims that people are able to summon visions of spiritual apparitions (see mirror gazing).

 Moody has also researched past life regression and believes that he personally has had nine past lives.

+In 2023, Moody coauthored Proof of Life After Life: 7 Reasons to Believe There Is an Afterlife with Paul Perry.
+Drawing on nearly fifty years of research, the book presents case studies, expert interviews, and theoretical insights to argue that consciousness survives bodily death.
+It expands beyond near-death experiences to explore shared-death experiences, paranormal signs, and broader questions about the soul and afterlife.

+Moody serves as a Consulting Researcher at the Institute for the Scientific Study of Consciousness (ISSC), where he continues to contribute to research on near-death experiences and consciousness studies.

+In 2025, the International Association for Near-Death Studies (IANDS) announced its annual conference will be titled Life After Life: Celebrating the Golden Anniversary of Near-Death Studies, in honor of the 50th anniversary of Moody's groundbreaking 1975 book Life After Life.